Suraj520/data-science/README.md

 > The repository also shows my progress during the sabbatical from Dec.
 2021 - Present*(16 months*).
 For more details, Refer the commit history.

-Hand-written notes available at !<a href="https://github.com/Suraj520/data-science/releases/tag/HandWrittenNotes"> Link </a>
+Hand-written notes available at <a href="https://github.com/Suraj520/data-science/releases/tag/HandWrittenNotes"> Link </a>

 ## Table of Contents